W8-Recipedia/Recipedia/README.md

 ## Getting Started

-These instructions will get you Recipedia up and running on your local machine.
+These instructions will get Recipedia up and running on your local machine.

 ### Prerequisites
 You need `node` and `npm` installed globally on your machine.
-You will also need to make a [Spoonacular](https://spoonacular.com/food-api/console#Dashboard) account to access the [Spoonacular API](https://spoonacular.com/food-api), and a MySQL database.
+You will also need to make a [Spoonacular](https://spoonacular.com/food-api/console#Dashboard) account to access the [Spoonacular API](https://spoonacular.com/food-api), and a MySQL database to store user details.

 ### Installing

-Clone this repository:
+Cloning the repository:
 `git clone https://github.com/W8-Recipedia/Recipedia.git`

 ---

+Environment variables:

-Add a `.env` file to your client and server directories, and replace `[...]` with the relevant values:
+Add a `.env` file to your client and server directories, and replace `[...]` with the relevant values.

 client/.env
 ```